-1. To elect three Class III directors to [ ] [ ] [ ] serve until our 2007 Annual Meeting.

-If you do not wish your shares voted "FOR" a particular Nominee, mark the "For All Except" box and strike a line through the Nominee's name.
+THE BOARD OF DIRECTORS OF RENAISSANCERE HOLDII LTD. UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS "FOR" THE NOMINEES AND EACH OF THE PROPOSALS LISTED BELOW. for Cha Comr ase < Here Address [] nge or ments REVERSE SIDE 1.
+To elect three Class III directors to serve until our 2007 Annual Meeting.
+Withhold [] For all Except If you do not wish your shares voted "FOR" a particular Nominee, mark the "For All Except" box and strike a line through the Nominee's name.
 Your shares will be voted for the remaining Nominee(s).
 CLASS III DIRECTORS: 01 WILLIAM F. HECHT 02 WILLIAM I. RIKER 03 NICHOLAS L. TRIVISONNO 2.
 To appoint the firm of Ernst & Young, independent auditors, to serve as our independent auditors for the 2004 fiscal year until our 2005 Annual Meeting, and to refer the determination of the auditors remuneration to the Board.
-Against Abstain PLEASE VOTE, DATE AND SIGN THIS PROXY BELOW AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE Please be sure to sign and da te thi is Proxy.
+Against Abstain [] PLEASE VOTE, DATE AND SIGN THIS PROXY BELOW AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE Please be sure to sign and date this Proxy.
 Dated: , 2004 Shareholder sign here Co-owner sign here Please sign your name or names exactly as it appears on your share certificate(s).
 When signing as attorney, executor, administrator, trustee, guardian or corporate executor, please give your full title as such.
 For joint accounts, all co-owners should sign.

 FOLD AND DETACH HERE